- February 26, 2021

 Anjuli Sherin, MA, is a Pakistani-American licensed marriage and family therapist specializing in trauma recovery, resilience building, and cultivating joy.
 She has 15 years of practice working with immigrant, South Asian, Middle Eastern, Muslim, and LGBTQI+ populations.
 Sherin received her BA in sociology and anthropology from Mary Washington University and her MA from CIIS.
 She has trained and mentored with leading figures in trauma recovery and energy psychology, including Richard Strozzi-Heckler, Staci Haines, and Vianna Stibal.
 In addition to awards for academic excellence and community service, Sherin received the 2007 Emerging Leader Award from the E-women Network and has been featured in O Magazine as a finalist for the O Magazine/White House Leadership Project.
 Her new book is Joyous Resilience: A Path to Individual Healing and Collective Thrivingin an Inequitable World.
 Learn more at: www.anjulisherinmft.com.

 Monique LeSarre is a proud San Francisco resident, and prides herself on her community work, known as “Dr. Mo” in the community, Dr. LeSarre is Executive Director of Rafiki Coalition, an agency that focuses on reducing Health Disparities and Increasing Wellness in San Francisco's Black community.
-She also teaches at California Institute of Integral Studies, and gives workshops, trainings, and keynotes locally and Nationally.
+She also gives workshops, trainings, and keynotes locally and Nationally.
 Dr. LeSarre's teaching is fueled by Cornell West's quote, "Never forget that justice is what love looks like in public."
 She believes that in order to create individual and community healing, it is most effective to work on multiple levels of the system, beginning with individuals, families, and groups, and on academic, training, research, advocacy and policy levels.